Clare 106 and 111

-Running - We are investigating: stress fractures in collegiate distance runners (Hahn, McNitt-Gray, Delp and Grabowski); steep uphill mountain running (Brill, Giovanelli, Whiting); uphill running economy (Breiner); how shoes, turns and aerodynamic forces affect running economy and marathon performance (Arellano, Carmack, Hoogkamer, Johnson, Kipp, Luo, Taboga,) and the biomechanics and energetics of running with leg prostheses (Grabowski, Beck, Taboga).
+- Running - We are investigating: stress fractures in collegiate distance runners (Hahn, McNitt-Gray, Delp and Grabowski); steep uphill mountain running (Brill, Giovanelli, Whiting); uphill running economy (Whiting, Hoogkamer); how shoes, turns and aerodynamic forces affect running economy and marathon performance (Arellano, Hoogkamer, Taboga, Whiting) and the biomechanics and energetics of running with leg prostheses (Grabowski, Beck, Taboga).

-Bicycling - We are investigating: mountain bike suspension systems (Hoogkamer, Carver); how cycling shoes affect mechanical power output (Burns, Hoogkamer, Carver); the accuracy of on-board power meters (Carver, Frank); the mechanical power losses in drivetrain components (Shiohita) and how a better bike can be designed for extremely obese riders (Clair).
+- Bicycling - We are investigating: mountain bike suspension systems (Wilkinson, Carver, Frank); how cycling shoes affect mechanical power output (Hurt, Wilkinson, Sterns, Carver); the accuracy of on-board power meters (Wilkinson); the mechanical power losses in drivetrain components (Wilkinson) and how a better bike can be designed for extremely obese riders (Wilkinson, Hanley).

-Walking - We are investigating: how a treadmill with variable spring stiffness can help stroke recovery and Parkinson’s disease patients; how people make decisions about their walking routes based on time, metabolic energy and intensity of effort (Ahmed, Meyer, Riemer, Summerside); how the people of Chaco Canyon, New Mexico transported 200,000 very large timbers 80km without using wheels or animal power (~850 -1250 AD) (Peacock).
+- Walking - We are investigating how the people of Chaco Canyon, New Mexico transported 200,000 very large timbers 80km without using wheels or animal power (~850 -1250 AD) (Wilson).